4 Foods That Are Making Your Memory Worse

 Unfortunately, many Western foods, specifically those with additives, are clouding our brains.
 In a study conducted at Brigham and Women's Hospital, over 6000 elder participants were tested for cognition and memory in relation to their diets during a five-year period.
 At the conclusion of the study, those who ate a diet high in saturated fats saw worse global cognitive and verbal memory trajectories as compared to those who ate a diet high in monounsaturated fatty acids (like proponents of the much-acclaimed Mediterranean Diet).
 While it's unclear how saturated fats affect the brain chemistry, an article from Harvard suggests that a gene called apolipoprotein E, or APOE, is associated with the amount of cholesterol in your blood, and people with a variation of this gene (APOE e4) are at greater risk for Alzheimer's disease.

-To help decipher which foods we should eat (and avoid) for a clear, strong mind, we investigated which foods are high in these bad fats (and good fats).
+To help decipher what we should eat (and avoid) for a clear, strong mind, we investigated which foods are high in these bad fats (and good fats).
 Read on to find out what they are!

 First, the bad